Frequently Asked Questions (FAQs)

 1. Who can become a member of the CCGA?

 We welcome anyone who would like to contribute to the CCGA effort!
 Various criteria that may be considered in granting CCGA membership are listed below.
 Even if you’re not sure if you fit into one of the categories, PLEASE still contact us with your interest.
 There are many ways to contribute and we’re excited to explore the possibilities with you.
-To get started, please complete our new volunteer form to describe your experience and interests, and a member of our Editorial Team will contact you.
-Volunteer Form
+To get started, please complete our Volunteer Form to describe your experience and interests, and a member of our Editorial Team will contact you.

 i) Nomination from current CCGA member

 ii) Being a current CGC member/referred by colleague who is a CGC member

 iii) Advanced degree and/or other pertinent educational background

 iv) Research/experience in disease/genes of interest

 v) Curation experience